 3. Hiking Trails

 Okay, so they’re not exactly free.
 You pay for the planning and maintenance of these trails with your tax dollars.
-Just like with parks and playgrounds, hiking trails are paid for by the city, which is funded by the tax dollars you pay.
+Just like with parks and playgrounds, hiking trails are paid for by the city, which is funded by the tax dollars you spend.
 Experts work hard to preserve the land, figure out how best to plan a trail through it, and then maintain it by removing debris or fallen trees that impede the paths, all so you can get fresh air, sunshine, and movement in nature.

 4. Water, Garbage, and Sewers